-Based on the current economic outlook and as described in detail in Appendix 4, GDP growth of 8.2% and 5.5% was considered during 2018 and 2019 respectively whilst 9.4% decline is expected during 2020, 6.4% growth in 2021 and 2.8% GDP growth has been conservatively applied thereafter.
-The key outputs of this (i.e. the forecasted annual average disposable household income) are shown in Table 3.7.
+Based on the current economican emerging consensus of GDP impacts and outlook from State and sectoral bodies (and as described in detail inas of July 2020; see Appendix 34-), the following rates were applied.
+The historic GDP growth of 8.2% and 5.5% was considered during 2018 and 2019 respectively whilst 9.4% decline is expected during 2020, followed by 6.4% growth in 2021 and 2.8% GDP growth has been conservatively applied thereafter.
+The key outputs of this (i.e. the forecasted annual average disposable household income) are shown in Table 3.7 Table 3.7.
 A notable difference in average annual disposable incomes across each of the 10 deciles is evident for each year during the plan period.